MarvinJWendt/testza/README.md

 func SnapshotValidate(t testRunner, name string, actual interface{}, msg ...interface{}) error
 ```

 SnapshotValidate validates an already exisiting snapshot of an object.
+You
+most likely want to use SnapshotCreateOrValidate.

 <!-- docs:end -->